DavAug/chi/docs/source/getting_started/quick_overview.rst

 While the simulation of mechanistic model outputs and measurements is an interesting feature of chi in its own right, the inference of model parameters from real-world measurements is arguably even more interesting.
-For simplicity, we will use the simulated measurements to infer the model parameters, but in practice the simulated measurements can be straightforwardly replaced by real-world measurements.
+In this overview, we will use the simulated measurements from above to infer the model parameters, but in practice the simulated measurements may be straightforwardly replaced by real-world measurements.

 Inference in chi leverages the fact that the modelled measurements :math:`y`